hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

    5. [Monitor Hyperledger Fabric network](README.md#5-monitor-hyperledger-fabric-network)

 ## 1. Overview
-tbd
+This document describes how to get your Hyperledger Fabric infrastructure ready to run on Kubernetes and connect with different organizations that host their infrastructure in their own Kubernetes cluster. (as of 2020-12-09)

 ## 2. Architecture
 tbd

 ## 3. Prerequisites
-#### 3.1 Kubernetes
-You need to habe a running Kubernetes cluster. nginx ingress with ssl passthrough enabled

-#### 3.2 Domain Names
+#### 3.1 Domain Names
 1.1.
-Create subdomain for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com 1.2.
-Link subdomains to nginx ingress IP address (cluster management)
+Create subdomains for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com 1.2.
+Link subdomains to nginx ingress IP address ( at cluster management level) after you you started the nginx ingress as describe in step 3.2.
+#### 3.2 Kubernetes
+You need to have a running Kubernetes cluster.
+You need to deploy one nginx ingress controller to your Kubernetes cluster.

+###### Nginx Controller Config
+Go to https://github.com/kubernetes/ingress-nginx/tree/master/deploy/static/provider and copy the `deploy.yaml` file to your filesystem according to your cloud provider.
+In the `deploy.yaml` file add `--enable-ssl-passthrough` to the args section of the controller container.
+For an example, take a look at the deployment file [kubernetes-ingress-controller-deploy.yaml](https://github.com/opentaps/blockchain-carbon-accounting/blob/c20466ec19018fb1afac31c50e58455b9db7a944/multi-cloud-deplyoment/deploy-digitalocean/kubernetes-ingress-controller-deploy.yaml#L353) of the nginx ingress for DigitalOcean (do).

+##### Ingress Service Config
+Next, you need to prepare your ingress to route the the subdomains of your Hyperledger Fabric infrastructure with `nginx.ingress.kubernetes.io/ssl-passthrough: "true"`.
+As a starting point you can use `deploy-digitalocean/ingress-fabric-services-deployment.yaml´.
+Set the following values according to your setup:
+- name: name-of-your-ingress
+- host: sudomain-to-fabric-ca
+- host: sudomain-to-fabric-peer
+- host: sudomain-to-fabric-orderer
+Of course, you can add additional rules for e.g. a second peer node.

 ## 4. Start Hyperledger Fabric network
 #### 4.1.
 Crypto-material
-The first step to do to start the multi-cloud Hyperledger Fabric network or even your organitations' infrastructure is to generate the crypto-material.
+The following step to accomplish to start the multi-cloud Hyperledger Fabric network or even your organizations' infrastructure is to generate the crypto-material.
 We use fabric certificate authority (ca) for this.
 Each organization has its own fabric-ca.

 1. Configure `./fabric-config/fabric-ca-server-config.yaml`
 change the values of: